Textualize/textual/docs/styles/content_align.md

 content-align: center middle;
 /* Align content at the top right of a widget */
 content-align: right top;

+/* Change the horizontal alignment of the content of a widget */
+content-align-horizontal: right;
+/* Change the vertical alignment of the content of a widget */
+content-align-vertical: middle;
 ```

 ## Python